 Car accidents still happen, even to the most proactive, practical, and pragmatic drivers.
 If you or someone in your family is injured and you need help recovering damages, speaking with a car accident lawyer can help.
 You are under no obligation to hire a legal representative but may find it worth your while to get a better sense of your rights as an accident survivor.

-Arrange a Free Consultation with a Springfield Car Accident Lawyer at Kicklighter Law After Being Hurt in an Autumn Highway Crash
+Arrange a Consultation with a Springfield Car Accident Lawyer at Kicklighter Law After Being Hurt in an Autumn Highway Crash

 Being hurt in a car accident can mean high medical bills and lost wages.
 Set up a consultation with a Springfield car accident lawyer from Kicklighter Law to get advice on how to recover damages.
 Call us at 912-461-6309 or fill out our online form to schedule a meeting at our office in Springfield, Georgia.
 Our firm serves clients in and throughout locations including Effingham County.